barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 	...
 ```

 The difference may be very subtle, but it makes a whole difference.
 Now we are able to inject a mock in place of the `eventService` and verify the interaction of our service with its dependency.
 When the dependency is hard and/or long to setup in an integration test, you usually do not test it thoroughly enough.
-Here is how we can do:
+Here is how we can do it:

 ```java
 @RunWith(MockitoJUnitRunner.class)